Replacement of an existing high-voltage (HV) line between Drogenbos and Buizingen

 The existing line has reached the end of its service life

-The existing HV line was built in 1959 and has reached the end of its service life.
-To guarantee the reliability of the national grid and the safety of the general public and of the infrastructure in question, towards the end of 2019 we will replace the line between Drogenbos and Buizingen.
+The existing HV line has reached the end of its service life.
+To guarantee the reliability of the national grid and the safety of the general public and of the infrastructure in question, we will replace the line between Drogenbos and Buizingen.

 The project is part of the Federal Development Plan 2015-2025 approved by the energy minister.